Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Current Underestimation of Variability for High- LRDs

 An alternative factor can be the scatter in the empirical $M_{\rm BH}-\tau$ relation.
 The adopted decorrelation timescales are typically inferred from empirical $M_{\rm BH}-\tau$ relations calibrated for the general AGN population.
 However, these relations exhibit substantial intrinsic scatter of $0.46^{+0.09}_{-0.10}$ dex \citep{Wang2023MNRAS.521...99W}.
+In addition, given the uncertainty in the physical origin of broad lines in LRDs \citep{Naidu2025arXiv250316596N, Rusakov2026Natur.649..574R, Zhang2026NatAs.tmp...41Z, Juodzbalis2025arXiv250821748J}, the black hole masses derived from virial estimates may also be biased.
 If the intrinsic variability timescale of an individual LRD differs significantly from the assumed value, the inferred $\rm SF_{\infty}$ upper limit can be systematically biased.

 Given the limited temporal coverage of current JWST observations, the balance between the intrinsic variability timescale and the observational baseline appears to be a key factor governing the robustness of the derived upper limits.